-Most people first ran into the work of Katsuhito Ishii when they heard of Cha No Aji, toss My Darling Of The Mountains into the mix and it's no surprise that Ishii's latest caused quite a few raised eyebrows amongst unsuspecting festival attendants.
+Most people first ran into the work of Katsuhito Ishii when they heard of Taste of Tea, toss My Darling Of The Mountains into the mix and it's no surprise that Ishii's latest caused quite a few raised eyebrows amongst unsuspecting festival attendants.
 But if you've seen Ishii's Shark Skin Man & Peach Hip Girl or Party 7 you won't really fall off your chair when watching Smuggler, though I must admit that this is probably the darkest film he's made so far.

 Visually everything looks mighty slick.
 The film appears to wear a dark veil that mutes all colors, even during the day scenes.
 It adds plenty to the ominous atmosphere running throughout the film.
 Other definite highlights are the action sequences that make great use of slow-motion trickery, the action choreography is also spot on.
 Sharply edited and beautifully shot, Smuggler may well be Ishii's best-looking film to date.

 Smuggler is an extremely entertaining slice of dark entertainment.
-Littered with weird and freaky characters, the four chapters play out well and make for an interesting finale.
-There are no deeper motives, no hidden themes or overarching analogies though, Ishii fully commits himself to the entertainment value and that's actually a plus here.
+Littered with weird and freaky characters, the four chapters are nicely entangled and combine into an interesting finale.
+There are no deeper motives, no hidden themes, or overarching analogies though, Ishii fully commits himself to the entertainment value and that's actually a plus here.
 No muddled attempts at anything bigger or more, just two hours of old-fashioned fun.